CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Bathroom Board: Old-world bath collage with marble console sink, brass fixtures, hex mirror, embroidered white towels, stone vessel, vintage perfume, limestone tile, rain shower head.

 In the bath, quiet luxury wins.
 A marble console sink with brass legs feels light on its feet and forever, while an exposed brass shower set with an arched head brings that classic silhouette you see throughout Italy.
 Walls love texture—limewash glows in candlelight—and I keep floors interesting but calm with patterned stone tile in a soft palette.
 Over the vanity, choose character over size: an arched wood mirror or faceted vintage-style mirror gives instant soul.
-I keep counters nearly bare: a single scalloped stone vessel for brushes, a small vase with seasonal stems, and a favorite scent like a Le Labo Noir-29 body wash or a pretty diffuser.
+Keep counters nearly bare: a single scalloped stone vessel for brushes, perhaps a small vase with seasonal stems.
+Add a favorite scent like a Le Labo Noir-29 body wash or a pretty diffuser.
 Hooks beat bars here—install brass knobs and treat yourself to embroidered white towels.
-One candle wall sconce near the tub is the “spa” moment without the remodel.
+One candle wall sconce near the tub is the “spa” moment … without the remodel.

 What I Would Wear: Capsule outfit moodboard—wide-leg jeans, striped knit, black midi dress, white fringed scarf top, suede loafers, black slingback heels, oval sunglasses, suede clutch.

 A Florence-meets-fall capsule: inky black, creamy white, camel suede, and little hits of gold.
-It’s polished enough for a gallery afternoon, relaxed enough for a long lunch, and all of it mixes and matches so you can pack light.
+It’s polished enough for a gallery afternoon, and relaxed enough for a long lunch.
+And, all of it mixes and matches so you can pack light.

 I’d start with a one-and-done black shirt dress—buttons, pockets, easy shape.
 By day, I’d keep it unfussy with suede loafers and sun-washed oval retro sunglasses, plus a roomy woven market tote for magazines and a baguette.
-For dinner, the same dress sharpens up with two-tone slingback heels, a slim suede clutch, and a long fringe scarf top draped like a stole for a little movement.
+For dinner, the same dress sharpens up with two-tone slingback heels and a slim suede clutch.
+Add a long fringe scarf top draped like a stole for a little movement.

 On casual days, I’d switch to cuffed dark wide-leg jeans and a classic striped knit.
 If I want it cleaner, I’ll swap the sweater for a sculptural white sleeveless blouse—it makes denim feel instantly intentional.
 Shoes do the mood-setting: the moccasins for wandering antique stalls; the slingbacks when I want to look pulled together without trying.